-Please contact your school counselor or the Digital Education Program office (dep@hcpss.org or 410-313-5334) for more information.
+The list of approved HCPSS digital education courses is updated throughout the year.
+View the most current information through the Digital Education Program web page or contact your school counselor or the Digital Education Program office (dep@hcpss.org or 410-313-5334) for more information.